Are you an LLM? You can read better optimized documentation at /docs.md for this page in Markdown format

 Introduction to OrgFlow

-OrgFlow is a DevOps tool that adds modern version control, deployment, and automation practices to the Salesforce platform.
+OrgFlow is a Salesforce DevOps and data platform that adds modern version control, deployment, automation and data management practices to the Salesforce platform.
+It helps you and your team effectively manage environments, deployments, metadata changes, automated testing, metadata backups, and bulk data operations.

 Feature overview